Veteran's Court Program

 Referrals

-Those admitted to the court will receive pre-trial intervention, deferred adjudication or community supervision.
+Those admitted to the court will receive pre-trial intervention, deferred adjudication, or community supervision disposition of their case.
 Veterans Court is a three-phase program.
-Each phase requires the successful completion of a variety of activities.
-The length of the program is up to 24 months.
-The Fort Bend County Veterans Court Program will consist of one court docket that will meet once per month.
-The Honorable Judge McCollum presides over the Veterans Court.
+Each phase requires successful completion.
+The length of the program may be up to 24 months.
+The Fort Bend County Veterans Court Program will consist of a court docket that meets monthly.

-The Veterans Court team is comprised of a judge, prosecutor, defense attorneys, a community supervision officer, case managers, and representatives from the Veterans Administration Medical Center.
+The Veterans Court team is comprised of the judge, prosecutor(s), defense attorneys, a community supervision officer, case managers, and representatives from the Veterans Administration Medical Center.
 A unique feature of the Veterans Court team is the MEDVAMC Jail Diversion Team that includes a Veterans Justice Outreach (VJO) Coordinator/Court Liaison and a Forensic Psychiatrist.

-The Jail Diversion Team will provide thorough evaluations, assessing psychiatric, psychosocial, and substance abuse service needs, and link veterans to appropriate treatment and rehabilitation services.
-The VJO coordinator will coordinate and monitor treatment adherence, the psychiatrist will address psychiatric treatment needs and together this treatment team will provide progress reports for the Veterans Court Team.
+The Jail Diversion Team will provide thorough evaluations which assess psychiatric, psychosocial, and substance abuse service needs.
+The FBCVC team links Veterans to appropriate treatment and rehabilitation services.
+The VJO Coordinator will coordinate and monitor treatment adherence while the psychiatrist will address psychiatric treatment needs.
+Together this treatment team will provide progress reports for the Veterans Court Team.

 Program Cost

-Subject to a program fee up to $1000.
-The veteran may be responsible for costs of treatment services including, but not limited to drug urinalysis, evaluations, inpatient/outpatient treatment, counseling, etc.
+There is no fee to participate in the FBCVCP.
+However, the Veteran may be responsible for some costs of treatment services including, but not limited to drug urinalysis, substance use monitoring services, inpatient/outpatient treatment, counseling, etc. As many costs as possible are reduced or subsidized.

 Protocol

-The Fort Bend County Veterans Court consists of three (3) phases totaling up to twenty-four (24) months.
-In addition to the phase requirements, the Presiding Judge reserves the right to set specific individual goals that must be accomplished before the next court appearance.
+The Fort Bend County Veterans Court consists of three (3) phases totaling between six (6) and twenty-four (24) months.
+In addition to the phase requirements, the Presiding Judge reserves the right to set specific individual goals that must be accomplished between court appearances.
 The Veterans Court Community Supervision Officer will review all goals prior to all court appearances and make recommendations based on completion and success.
-The veterans movement from phase to phase depends on time, successful completion of each phase's requirements, and team recommendations.
+The Veteran’s movement from phase to phase individually depends on time, successful completion of each phase's requirements, and team recommendations.

 Phases